ehorodyski/bus-schedule/UPDATE_GUIDE.md

 The combination of Actions, Reducers, Effects, and (application_ State colloquially refered to as a _store_.
 Frequently, application state is split into _slices_, each slice representing a logical portion of a whole application state.

-### Integration Steps

-NgRx was integrated post-Angular update by running the Angular CLI command `ng add @ngrx/store`.
-This command scaffolds an empty app store.

-In order to add side-effects to the store's Actions, the package `@ngrx/effects` was added to BusSchedule.

 ### Defining Application State